 T.W.Beaumont Letters, 1815-25.
 A series of letters from Thomas Wentworth Beaumont to his mother Diana, mostly dating from the second half of 1819 when Bywell Hall was being purchased by TWB.
 There are a number of gaps, largely on account of TWB’s ‘difficult’ handwriting.

-Miscellaneous letters 1693-1849.
+Miscellaneous letters 1656-1849.
 This gathers together mostly isolated letters on a very broad range of subjects, including some from Northumberland and from Yorkshire – the latter including a few from William Wentworth’s grandfather, and to William’s daughter Diana Bosville.
 The reasons for their survival are now lost.
 They are included for they might in some cases shed light on other correspondence, and give occasional glimpses into the character of prominent figures such as Sir Thomas Wentworth/Blackett and Sir Walter Blackett.
 There are two 1849 letters reflecting on TWBeaumont’s support for Polish independence.

 Hexham Manor Boundary Ridings.
 Reports of two perambulations of the claimed boundaries of Hexham Manor in 1690 (covering the south-western part of the manor only) and in 1787 (covering the entire boundary on both sides of the Tyne).
 The boundary as ridden in 1787 matched that of the ancient regality of Hexhamshire.
 Both are written in the hand of John Bell, steward of the manor in the 1780s.
 The 1690 account was probably copied from an earlier account in preparation for the 1787 riding.
 Both are useful for the listing of names and homes &/or occupations of those taking part as well as for mentions of landmarks some of which are now lost.
 They are bundled with papers relating to the enclosure of the Hexhamshire and Allendale Common, in preparation for which the boundaries were ridden again in August 1793.